eshamow/tse-module-nimbus/README.md

 >
 > As long as SSL_CERT_DIR is set correctly any Puppet command that needs access to the
 > Forge will work.

+### With Existing Modules ###

+In the event an r10k control repo is used to define the environment, nimbus may be used for classification and data while referencing the environment r10k sets up.

+    r10k puppetfile install /path/to/prod/Puppetfile
+    puppet module install tse/nimbus
+    curl -Lo example.conf http://git.io/vZBXu

+r10k of course isn't strictly necessary.
+Any means of populating the modules will work.

+After the modules have been configured, use one of:

+    puppet nimbus apply example.conf --modulepath=/path/to/prod/modules

+or

+    puppet nimbus apply example.conf --nimbus-environmentpath=/path/to --nimbus-environment=prod

 ## Directory structure ##